 - Attained age

 - Gender

 - Off-claim and disabled

 - Underwriting and selection factors (implies policy duration)

 - Risk class

 - Marital status

 - Correlation with morbidity experience

 - Calendar year changes (such as mortality improvement)-incorporating calendar year trend or improvement

 - Anti-selection impacts, particularly following rate increases

-- Q9.
-What are the sources and variations to consider for lapse?
+Q9.
+What are the sources and variations the actuary might consider for lapse?

 The sources to consider for lapse assumptions include published or industry intercompany studies.
 Company data will often be utilized to the extent credible.
-Depending on the size of the block and quality of the data, the actuary may be able to rely completely on company data or alternatively on intercompany studies.
+Depending on the size of the block and quality of the data, the actuary might be able to rely completely on company data or alternatively on intercompany studies.

-The actuary should also consider prescribed minimum standards for setting lapse assumptions for statutory reserving.
+The actuary also typically considers prescribed minimum standards for setting lapse assumptions for statutory reserving.